443eb9/bevy_entitiles/README.md

 - [简体中文](./docs/wiki/zh_cn/welcome.md)
 - [English](./docs/wiki/en_us/welcome.md)

-**For English speakers: The English verion is translated by ChatGPT so its accuracy is not granted.**
+**For English speakers: The English version is translated by ChatGPT so its accuracy is not granted.**

 If you want to submit the wiki in your language, a pr is welcomed.
 But please notice that only the wiki in zh_cn and en_us will be maintained officially.